 Figure 5. counting the number of trips for k=2 and four different nb, besides the number of true positives, false positives, false negatives, and true negatives.

-The four tables in figure 5 show the accuracy of our counting method for four different values of nb and k=2.
+The four tables in Figure 5 show the accuracy of our counting method for four different values of nb and k=2.
 For each table, the first column shows epochs for which we want to count how many people moved from A and arrived at B during those epochs; the second column shows the actual number of trips that happened (i.e., the ground truth), to which the results of our matching algorithm in the third column are compared with.
 Other columns include true positives, false positives, false negatives, and true negatives.

 The sum of TP and FP column values is equal to the number of trips that our method counted (N-Trips column), where TP indicates the number of trips that our algorithms counted correctly.
 False positive represents the number of trips that were mistakenly recorded but did not occur, and these trips do not appear in GT.